Anne Wilson Schaef

 In the end, time is always a barrier to receiving help from others.
 However, that barrier isn’t difficult to cross once you stipulate the amount of time that would be required of the other person.
 I’m for instance more likely to say “yes” to you if you ask me for 5 minutes of my time, then if you inform me that you want to ask me 10 questions about my life.
 With 10 questions I’m already assuming that it will take 30+ minutes.
 As such, I’m more likely to say “no” to you in the second scenario. 😉

 The lesson here is to be very specific when asking for anything.
-Specifying what you need and the time it will take to fulfil this request will dramatically improve your chances of getting a “yes”.
+Specifying what you need and the time it will take to fulfill this request will dramatically improve your chances of getting a “yes”.

 When to Ask for Help